onix-net/tech-interview/docs/README.md

 ## Interview format

 Our interviews are between 30 and 60 minutes, so time is of the essence!
-We try to spend 10 - 15 minutes on each question while keeping flexible.
-Some of the best questions (even technical prompts) are open-ended and conversational.
+We try to spend 10 - 15 minutes on each question while keeping flexible - some of the best questions (even technical prompts) are open-ended and conversational.
 Here's the general format: